 IELTS is the University's preferred Language Proficiency test accepted for studying purposes at UJ for students coming from countries or institutions where the language of instruction is not English.
-However, due to the inaccessibility of IELTS in the majority of countries that feed the Study Abroad programme at UJ and in South Africa, in general, a student who has passed TOEFLE at the required IELTS level will be considered for study.
+However, due to the inaccessibility of IELTS in the majority of countries that feed the Study Abroad programme at UJ and in South Africa, in general, a student who has passed TOEFL-ITP - 500, TOEFL-IBT - 61, IELTS - 5.5 or has a GPA of 2.8 will be considered for study.